Why do bad things happen to good people?

 This is an age-old question.

 Many people attempt to answer this conundrum with simplistic and inadequate answers.
 For instance, some argue that God is not good; otherwise, He would not allow bad things to happen.
 Others say He is not powerful enough to stop bad things from happening.

 But what if the issue is not so simple?

-The Bible reveals that God is good and he is omni-potent – yet bad things still happen to good people.
+The Bible reveals that God is good, all-powerful (omnipotent), and cares deeply about humans and His creation— yet bad things still happen to good people.